KwanLab/Autometa/README.md

 3. Create a file called cluster\_summary\_table, and store it in the cluster\_process\_output folder
 4. Create a file called cluster\_taxonomy.tab, and store it in the cluster\_process\_output folder

-Note: if you don't want to analyze the taxonomy of your clusters, you can ommit the --do\_taxonomy and --db\_dir arguments.
+Note: if you don't want to analyze the taxonomy of your clusters, you can omit the --do\_taxonomy and --db\_dir arguments.
 To analyze taxonomy here, you also need to have run make\_taxonomy\_table.py above.

 Cluster\_summary\_table contains the following columns: